sumit-1009/Hospital-Website/README.md

 ## Description
 It have diffrent sections like Home About Services Teams Gallery Testimonial Blog and Contacts.
-You can easily fetch all the sections by simply clicking on it And you can book an appointment with just one click.
+You can easily fetch all the sections by simply clicking on it.
+And you can book an appointment with just one click.